 MadiroHacks: An Event like no other

-Hackathons are usually packed with a diverse audience and MadiroHacks was no different.
-The virtual event was host to over 150 hackers, speakers and mentors.
+Hackathons are usually packed with a diverse audience, and MadiroHacks was no different.
+The virtual event was hosted by over 150 hackers, speakers, and mentors.

 Hackathons are not new.
 However, what sets the Madiro Hackathon apart from others is the core purpose of the hackathon — global health — and the company that champions this event — Madiro.

-With billions of people in rural communities across the world having little to no access to adequate healthcare, whether due to isolation, conflict, or other barriers, Madiro as a non-profit organization has stayed committed to their mission of trying to break down these barriers in providing health equity by amplifying innovations that improve the health of vulnerable communities.
+With billions of people in rural communities across the world having little to no access to adequate healthcare, whether due to isolation, conflict, or other barriers, Madiro, as a non-profit organization, has stayed committed to its mission of trying to break down these barriers in providing health equity by amplifying innovations that improve the health of vulnerable communities.

-“Hosting our first virtual event across so many time zones was an experiment of sorts.
+“Hosting our first virtual event across many time zones was an experiment.
 It was rewarding to see like-minded people working together.
-The common thread between participants, mentors, judges, speakers and organizers is that we all care about making a positive impact.”
+The common thread between participants, mentors, judges, speakers, and organizers is that we all care about making a positive impact.”

-Over a zoom call, Claire Boyer, chuckles as she considered just how huge of a leap it was to organize hackers from across the world.
+Over a zoom call, Claire Boyer chuckles as she considers how huge a leap it was to organize hackers worldwide.

 “We had 200 applicants and selected over 120 people, and during the event, we had about 50 active hackers.
 Logistically speaking, this was huge.”